Manojkl/Cost_To_Consumers-CTC/Road/Bangalore/Readme.md

 ## Drain slab status

-How many drain slabs are in Bangalore City?
+ - How many drain slabs are in Bangalore City?
-How many are in good conditions?
+ - How many are in good conditions?

+## Drainage cleaning status

 How much percentage of drainage are cleaned in a year?